 - There have been numerous press enquiries, from publications such as The Guardian, The Daily Telegraph, The Independent and Local Transport Today to organizations like BBC Local Radio.

 - Both enquiries and information have come from within the industry, from contracting companies and local government to the RAC.
 The AA published material from the British Roads FAQ in some of its 2006 maps.

 - The site has helped out a Japanese highway research project and made a contribution to Turkish road safety.

 - It's a regular information source for some radio travel reports.

 - According to one source, it's widely read in the Transport Research Laboratory, and has been used and quoted in academic research and consultants' reports several times.

 Highways England and Department for Transport have even been known to refer some queries here when they couldn't provide the answers themselves.

 The site regularly provides research for homeworks and historical investigations, and has regular visitors from around the world.
 It is the biggest UK roads website on the internet.

 Who is this Chris person?

 Chris is no longer in his twenties and therefore not interested in discussing his age here in any meaningful detail.
-He is from Leeds and now lives in London.
+He is from Leeds and now lives in Hampshire.
 The Daily Telegraph describes him as "not at all geeky", which is nice of them, but perhaps a little wide of the mark.
 He is the sole person behind this website.

 He passed his driving test in December 2006, having run this website about British roads for the previous five years.
 A few years later he finally got a car.

-Chris is employed by an organisation that specialises in British Broadcasting, and spends his days deep underground surrounded by complex equipment and buttons that light up when you press them.
+Chris is works in broadcasting, and spends his days deep underground surrounded by complex equipment and buttons that light up when you press them.
 He's not sure how he manages to get paid for enjoying himself in this way.

 He writes about himself in the third person.